-If there are unexpected changes, or you just want to make sure that no unexpected changes have been made, you can review the Version History for edits.
-Here are a few additional ways that you can get more out of Version control.
+If there are some sudden changes, or you just want to make sure that there is no unexpected changes those have been made, you can check the Version History for the modifications.
+Below are the additional ways to check more on the Version control.

-- You can use Version control to see exactly how often students edited their essay, when they started, how much time they spent on it, or do multiple revisions to determine how much each student contributed.
+- You can use the Version control to see exactly how many times students edited the stories, when they exactly started, how much time did they spend on writing the story, or do multiple revisions to determine the contribution of each of the students.

-- Besides this, Version control can be used for budgets, meeting notes, or almost any other document that suffers from versioning challenges.
+- Besides this, Version control can be used for meeting notes, budgets, etc.

 If you don’t want to show a new editor every comment and change that your document has been through, you don’t want your editors to have version control, you can follow the below steps to purge the timeline of revisions to your documents.
 Export your document as a PDF.

 - Make a copy of your document.
 The new copy won’t bring any comments, history, or revisions over with it.
 To any reviewer, this new document had no history before it was copied.

 You may like the following Google Docs tutorials: